 Here at Snip.City, privacy is our number one priority.
-We don't work with advertisers, trackers, analytics or anything of the sort.
-When we do integrate third party services, we make sure they also respect your privacy and only provide them with the absolute minimum of data they need for their services to function.
+We try to collect as little data about our users as possible, and hold it for very short periods of time - merely for technical reasons.
+We don't work with advertisers and trackers, or with any third parties that use them.
+When we do integrate third party services, we make sure they also respect your privacy and only provide them with the absolute minimum amount of data they need for their services to function.

-Snip.City is based on intranet infrastructure that is used by corporations for internal communication.
-Of course, in such a context privacy and security are a must to protect corporate projects and internal communication.
+Snip.City is based on open-source intranet infrastructure that is used by corporations for internal communication.
+That means privacy and security have been a core consideration from the start - to protect corporate projects and secrets.

 We believe in "Privacy-First".
-What this means is that the default configuration is always maximum privacy, and can be configured outwards from there as needed.
+This means the default configuration is always maximum privacy, and can be configured outwards from there as needed.

-So if you feel your profile is too restrictive, you have the option to open it up.
+If you feel your profile is too restrictive, you can open it up.
 By default, we'll always protect your privacy.

-As part of our dedication to privacy, we need to not only include privacy controls, but also make them intuitive, easy to find and easy to use.
-They are of no use if no one knows how to use them.
+As part of our dedication to privacy, we not only include privacy controls, but also make them intuitive, easy to find, and easy to use.

-Aside from detailed and granular Privacy settings, we've added tooltips and hints everywhere you could accidentally publicize sensitive data, to make sure you know what you're doing and remain in full, informed control of your data.
+Aside from detailed and granular Privacy settings, we've added tooltips and hints to alert you everywhere you could accidentally publicize sensitive data, to make sure you always know what you're doing and remain in full, informed control of your data.

 Historically, elected officials had to publicize everything about themselves in order to be trusted by the people.
-This way, the people can hold them accountable if they misuse their positions of power.
+This way, the people can hold them accountable if power gets abused.

 One of the greatest shames and failures of today's democracy is that not only do we know nothing about them, but they know everything about us, through secret agreements with service providers and big tech companies.

-While our servers are currently being rented from a US-based company, we eventually intend to build our own servers in a more privacy-friendly jurisdiction.
+While our servers are currently being rented from a US-based company, we eventually intend to build our own servers in a more privacy-friendly jurisdiction - once our budget allows for it.
 This means that no government will be able to force us to hand over our user data, regardless of their excuses and legal threats.